-Effect of a lay counselor-delivered integrated maternal mental health and early childhood development group-based intervention in Northern Ghana: a cluster-randomized controlled trial
+Effect of a lay counselor-delivered integrated maternal mental health and early childhood development group-based intervention in Northern Ghana: A cluster-randomized controlled trial.

 Category Primary study